DSI-CSIR Bursary South Africa 2023 – 2024

 ABOUT THE DSI-CSIR BURSARY PROGRAMME – FIELDS COVERED

-The Department of Science and Innovation (DSI) and the Council for Scientific and Industrial Research (CSIR) are inviting postgraduate students to apply for the DSI-CSIR Inter-Bursary Support (IBS) programme, for the 2022 academic year.
+The Department of Science and Innovation (DSI) and the Council for Scientific and Industrial Research (CSIR) are inviting students to apply for the DSI-CSIR Inter-Bursary Support (IBS) programme, for the 2023 academic year..

-Bursaries will be awarded for the following Thematic Research Focus Areas:
+The IBS postgraduate bursary will be awarded for studies in the following Thematic Research Focus Areas:

 - Biotechnology (Biopharming, Bio-processing and Bio-catalysis)